+Historical Storage

+System (Historian)

-Historical Storage System (Historian) The time series data storage system that compresses and stores high volumes of time series data for later retrieval.
+The time series data storage system that compresses and stores high volumes of time series data for later retrieval.
 The standard historian is the Wonderware Historian.

-host

-The parent of a child instance in the deployment view.
-Example: a Platform instance is a Host for an Application Engine (AppEngine) instance.
+host The parent of a child instance in the deployment view.
+Example: a instance.

-import
+Platform instance is a Host for an Application Engine (AppEngine)

-The act of reading a package file (.aaPKG) and using it to create AutomationObject instances and templates in the Galaxy Repository.
+import The act of reading a package file (.aaPKG) and using it to create instance An object derived from a template.
+You deploy instances to the runtime environment.

+AutomationObject instances and templates in the Galaxy Repository.